halfbyte/esp32_matrix_display/README.md

 soldered 3 of them together to get a 8x96 dot matrix.
 I'm using a D1 mini ESP32 board which is a thin wrapper around the ESP-WROOM32 board.
 Power is delivered via USB.
 I also 3D printed some mounting brackets, all of which I'm planning on documenting here in greater detail later.

+## Credits / Dependencies

+This builds on top of the following projects:

+- Platformio
+- Espressif's ESP32 Arduino core
+- IOTAppStory for updating and wifi config by Andreas Spiess and Onno Dirkzwager
+- (And thus, as a transient dependency AsyncWebServer and AsyncTCP by me-no-dev
+- MD_MAX72XX by MajicDesigns (currently vendored as library is not registered as a PlatformIO library)

 ## LICENSE

 AGPL 3.0.
 See [LICENSE.txt](LICENSE.txt)